sebastus/AzureFunctionDeployment/README.md

 # Deploy an Azure Function using an ARM template

-The master branch contains a generic version of the deployment template, tailored for a fictional version of a function that transmits Azure Monitor Logs to Splunk's HEC port.
-The Deploy to Azure button below works, but the deployed function does not.
+The master branch contains a generic version of the deployment template, tailored for a fictional version of a function .
+The Deploy to Azure button below works, but there's no function to be deployed with current settings.

 See other branches for more specific, working examples.